 2017 In January Lisa Hatswell becomes Managing Director and Chris Stallworthy becomes Finance Director along with Charlotte Reeves as Strategy Director

-2018 The House of Commons and Sadler’s Wells joins Unique Venues of London bringing the membership to 87
+2018 The House of Commons, Sadler’s Wells, Borough Market and The Postal Museum joins Unique Venues of London bringing the membership to 89

 Mrs Lisa Hatswell

 Mrs Natacha Allen - Royal College of Physicians

 Mr Daniel Caleb - Wellcome Collection